momentohq/public-dev-docs/docs/getting-started.md

 You can create a free auth token, create a cache, and start running `set` and `get` commands on your cache.
 It only takes a few minutes!

+**Note: Momento Serverless Cache is an API based serverless service.
+It does not deploy anything into your (AWS, GCP, Azure, etc.) account.**

 ## Install the Momento command line interface (CLI)

 If you want to run the CLI on your own machine instead of [running it in your browser](#try-our-cli-in-your-browser),